a9600271234/BCI_Final/README.md

 III.
 Model Framework & Validation
 ---
 The objective of this study is to utilize different algorithms to eliminate unwanted signals in order to identify specific hand movements using EEG data.
 The Power Spectral Density (PSD) values obtained from these algorithms will be calculated and compared.
-Additionally, the ICA (Independent Component Analysis) function in EEGLab will be employed to separate different sources (brain, eye, muscle, heart, channel noise, line noise, etc.) from the EEG signals.
+Additionally, the ICA (Independent Component Analysis) function in EEGLAB will be employed to separate different sources (brain, eye, muscle, heart, channel noise, line noise, etc.) from the EEG signals.
 The differences between the raw data and various processing methods will be compared by using IClabel to observe whether the number of brain signals has increased.

 The "brain component" value in the quantity column serves as a crucial indicator of data cleanliness.
 It represents the average number of channels out of the 30 selected channels that contain brain signals.
 Therefore, a higher value indicates a cleaner signal.
 This metric will be used to compare the results obtained from different algorithms and signal processing techniques.